 GeneCards Summary for F2RL1 Gene

-F2RL1 (Coagulation Factor II (Thrombin) Receptor-Like 1) is a Protein Coding gene.
-Diseases associated with F2RL1 include apert syndrome and pulmonary vein stenosis.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
-An important paralog of this gene is GPR132.
+F2RL1 (F2R Like Trypsin Receptor 1) is a Protein Coding gene.
+Diseases associated with F2RL1 include Pulmonary Vein Stenosis and Granulomatous Orchitis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
+An important paralog of this gene is F2R.

-Receptor for trypsin and trypsin-like enzymes coupled to G proteins.
-Its function is mediated through the activation of several signaling pathways including phospholipase C (PLC), intracellular calcium, mitogen-activated protein kinase (MAPK), I-kappaB kinase/NF-kappaB and Rho.
+Receptor for trypsin and trypsin-like enzymes coupled to G proteins (PubMed:28445455).
+Its function is mediated through the activation of several signaling pathways including phospholipase C (PLC), intracellular calcium, mitogen-activated protein kinase (MAPK), I-kappaB kinase/NF-kappaB and Rho (PubMed:28445455).
 Can also be transactivated by cleaved F2R/PAR1.
 Involved in modulation of inflammatory responses and regulation of innate and adaptive immunity, and acts as a sensor for proteolytic enzymes generated during infection.
 Generally is promoting inflammation.
 Can signal synergistically with TLR4 and probably TLR2 in inflammatory responses and modulates TLR3 signaling.
-Has a protective role in establishing the endothelial barrier; the activity involves coagulation factor X. Proposed to have a bronchoprotective role in airway epithelium, but also shown to compromise the airway epithelial barrier by interrupting E-cadherin adhesion.
+Has a protective role in establishing the endothelial barrier; the activity involves coagulation factor X. Regulates endothelial cell barrier integrity during neutrophil extravasation, probably following proteolytic cleavage by PRTN3 (PubMed:23202369).
+Proposed to have a bronchoprotective role in airway epithelium, but also shown to compromise the airway epithelial barrier by interrupting E-cadherin adhesion (PubMed:10086357).
 Involved in the regulation of vascular tone; activation results in hypotension presumably mediated by vasodilation.
-Associates with a subset of G proteins alpha subunits such as G alpha-q, G alpha-11, G alpha-14, G alpha-12 and G alpha-13, but probably not with G(o) alpha, G(i) subunit alpha-1 and G(i) subunit alpha-2.
+Associates with a subset of G proteins alpha subunits such as GNAQ, GNA11, GNA14, GNA12 and GNA13, but probably not with G(o) alpha, G(i) subunit alpha-1 and G(i) subunit alpha-2.
 However, according to PubMed:21627585 can signal through G(i) subunit alpha.
 Believed to be a class B receptor which internalizes as a complex with arrestin and traffic with it to endosomal vesicles, presumably as desensitized receptor, for extended periods of time.
-Mediates inhibition of TNF-alpha stimulated JNK phosphorylation via coupling to G alpha-q/11; the function involves dissociation of RIPK1 and TRADD from TNFR1.
-Mediates phosphorylation of nuclear factor NF-kappa-B RELA subunit at Ser-536; the function involves IKBKB and is predominantly independent of G proteins.
+Mediates inhibition of TNF-alpha stimulated JNK phosphorylation via coupling to GNAQ and GNA11; the function involves dissociation of RIPK1 and TRADD from TNFR1.
+Mediates phosphorylation of nuclear factor NF-kappa-B RELA subunit at 'Ser-536'; the function involves IKBKB and is predominantly independent of G proteins.
 Involved in cellular migration.
-Involved in cytoskeletal rearrangement and chemotaxis through beta-arrestin-promoted scaffolds; the function is independent of G alpha-q/11 and involves promotion of cofilin dephosphoryltaion and actin filament severing.
+Involved in cytoskeletal rearrangement and chemotaxis through beta-arrestin-promoted scaffolds; the function is independent of GNAQ and GNA11 and involves promotion of cofilin dephosphorylation and actin filament severing.
 Induces redistribution of COPS5 from the plasma membrane to the cytosol and activation of the JNK cascade is mediated by COPS5.
 Involved in the recruitment of leukocytes to the sites of inflammation and is the major PAR receptor capable of modulating eosinophil function such as proinflammatory cytokine secretion, superoxide production and degranulation.
 During inflammation promotes dendritic cell maturation, trafficking to the lymph nodes and subsequent T-cell activation.
-Involved in antimicrobial response of innate immnune cells; activation enhances phagocytosis of Gram-positive and killing of Gram-negative bacteria.
+Involved in antimicrobial response of innate immune cells; activation enhances phagocytosis of Gram-positive and killing of Gram-negative bacteria.
 Acts synergistically with interferon-gamma in enhancing antiviral responses.
 Implicated in a number of acute and chronic inflammatory diseases such as of the joints, lungs, brain, gastrointestinal tract, periodontium, skin, and vascular systems, and in autoimmune disorders.